 The review of lessons learned in enterprise development will also fully investigate the matter of finance for different size businesses, both existing and for new, as well as those providing tourism facilities and services, and those supplying into the industry.
 While Development Finance Institutions (DFIs) and banks do provide some finance to tourism businesses, this is highly curtailed.
-Reasons for this need to be better understood and a range of mechanisms put in place to address this.
+Reasons for this need to be better understood and a range of mechanisms put in place to ensure that this is addressed.

-9.5.2 Rural tourism development, and benefits to host communities
+10.5.2 Rural tourism development, and benefits to host communities